COSMOS-CTC-Cambridge/damtp-research-programming/modules/shell.md

 ls -la
 ```

 -   Careful!
-Prmissions on directory control new file creation and deletion, so can "steal" files!
+Permissions on directory control new file creation and deletion, so can "steal" files!
 (Just demonstrating the sequence, the original file is already owned by the training user.)

 ``` bash
 mv examplefile3 3elifelpmaxe